 - You’re confused because often your clients’ symptoms don’t match their diagnosis.

-- You’re bemused why certain clients are in so much pain despite there not being either a clear cause or any initial injury.
+- You’re bemused why certain clients are in so much pain despite there not being any physical cause/injury.

 - You’re confused because so often you are struggling to find a clear cause for your clients’ symptoms.

 - You’ve already read books and studies about this concept and approach and you are wondering if this is the right approach for you.